 - 3 pounds of organic sugar (or, ideally, raw, organic honey just to taste to truly experience the blossom)

-Rinse lemons well and roll them across the counter to prime pulp and juice within; slice them into thin slices and lay the slices over the Elder flowers.
+- Step 3 Rinse lemons well and roll them across the counter to prime release of the juice within.

 Bless and blessed be!